-Formula Shows: Lots going on in Monte Carlo
+Formula Series: Lots going on in Monte Carlo

-Great fight daily for junior pilots and Marshals: In Monaco is the first time next GP2 and Formula Renault 3.5 and the GP3 at the start.
-F2 and F3 Open drive meanwhile in the Eifel.
+Great Days of Struggle for junior pilots and Marshals: In Monaco is the first time next GP2 and Formula Renault 3.5, the GP3 at the start.
+F2 and F3 Open drive, meanwhile, in the Eifel.

-Whether it was particularly clever, even to have in addition to the already spectacular GP2, the almost 30-strong GP3 on the legendary course on the Cote D'Azur, will only show over the weekend - an increased burden for crash barriers and marshals be expected in any case.
+Whether it was particularly clever, even to have in addition to the already spectacular GP2 the nearly 30-strong GP3 on the legendary course on the Cote D'Azur, will only show over the weekend - an increased burden on guardrails and marshals to be expected in any case.
 This is demonstrated by the unusual start times of some race: So the GP3 goes about her second run at only 18 clock.
 Besides the two "standard" series also starts nor the Formula Renault 3.5 in Monaco - due to lack of live broadcast but virtually unknown to the public.
-A similar fate also threatens the race of F2 and F3 Open at the Nürburgring, which run partly coincide with the Formula 1 and Indy 500.
+A similar fate threatens the race of F2 and F3 Open at the Nürburgring running partly coinciding with the Formula 1 and Indy 500.

-After two abundant lukewarm race in Barcelona is of the GP2 at Monaco again for more action to be expected - as with all Junior series on the tight street circuit you have to even hope that there will not be too much of it.
+After two abundant lukewarm race in Barcelona is the GP2 in Monaco back for more action to be expected - as with all Junior series on the narrow street circuit must be even hope that there will not be too much of it.

 With two good points finishes in Barcelona GP2 veteran Davide Valsecchi is still pretty comfortable at the top of the table.
 And rightly so: Apart from a failure in Sepang and a fourth place in Spain, the Italian has landed this season in every race on the podium.

 How important is experience in the series, also proves Luis Razia, who in GP2 is still in second place in the table after uneventful years in Spain, and has distinguished himself as a solid candidate for the top points.